typedb/typedb-docs/09-schema/00-overview.md

 ## Why Use a Schema?

-Schema isa a means to address the problems of managing and handling unstructured or loosely structured data.
+Schema is a a means to address the problems of managing and handling unstructured or loosely structured data.

 ![Unstructured problems](/docs/images/schema/unstructured-problems.png)